ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

     name: "Name of the Funding Organization Supporting the Thesis Study",
     project-no: "Project No",
   ),
-  // Tez çalışmasının orijinallik bilgisi. Örneğin Turnitin yazılımında tezin 78 sayfası taratıldı ve benzerlik oranı %17 çıktıysa "included-page-count: 78" ve "similarity-score: 17" şeklindedir.
+  // Tez çalışmasının orijinallik bilgisi. Örneğin Turnitin yazılımında tezin 78 sayfası taratıldı ve benzerlik oranı %17 ise "included-page-count: 78" ve "similarity-score: 17" şeklindedir.
 [The originality information of the thesis study.
 For example, if the thesis has 78 pages scanned in the Turnitin software and the similarity score is %17, it is "included-page-count: 78" and "similarity-score: 17".]
   thesis-originalty: (
     included-page-count: 1,
     similarity-score: 0,
   ),
-  // Tez çalışmasının Türkçe ve İngilizce anahtar kelimeleri.
+  // Raporun Türkçe ve İngilizce anahtar kelimeleri.
 Anahtar kelimelerin ilk harfi büyük diğer harfleri küçük olmalıdır.
 En az 3 adet ve en fazla 5 adet olmalıdır.
-[The Turkish and English keywords of the thesis study.
+[The Turkish and English keywords of the report.
 The first letter of the keywords must be uppercase and the other letters must be lowercase.
 There must be at least 3 and at most 5 keywords.]
   keywords: (
-    // Tez çalışmasının Türkçe anahtar kelimeleri.
-[The Turkish keywords of the thesis study.]
+    // Raporun Türkçe anahtar kelimeleri.
+[The Turkish keywords of the report.]
     tur: (
       "Anahtar kelime 1",
       "Anahtar kelime 2",